 The reason this is so important lies in the fact that your body is an amazing compensating machine.
 Don’t have enough hip movement?
 Don’t worry, the low back will help you get the movement you need.
 Stiff ankles?
 The knee might just be able to pick up the slack and move a little extra.
 This is bad because the compensating areas will get a beatdown due to that extra slack they are picking up.

 However, all that having been said–it’s not always very clear where the dysfunction is originating.
 So because we don’t know the source of the pain/stiffness/weakness immediately, we have to address each joint individually–because that joint might be the problem-child!
 The great therapist Ida Rolf has a terrific quote to highlight this; “where you think it is, it ain’t.”

-So ultimately you are going to go through a routine that mobilizes the following areas:
+Ultimately you are going to go through a routine that mobilizes the following areas:

-Shoulders (ball and sockets and shoulder blades)
+Upper Body: Neck, Shoulders (ball and sockets and shoulder blades), Elbows, Wrists, Hands, Fingers…

 It may seem like a lot, but actually the whole body can be mobilized in just a couple of minutes.